Inflation Refund to Provide Relief to 8.6 million NY'ers

 The Inflation Refund would deliver about $3 billion in direct payments to around 8.6 million New York taxpayers statewide in 2025.

-The proposal would give families an annual tax credit of up to $1,000 per child under age four and up to $500 per child age four through 16.
+For the 2026 filing season, eligible families can now receive up to $1,000 per child under age four and $330 per qualifying child age 4 through 16.

-Governor Hochul’s proposal include committing $110 million to build new child care facilities and repair existing sites.
+Governor Hochul signed legislation investing $110 million to build new child care facilities and repair existing sites across New York.

 Governor Hochul announced new steps to make our state safer and protect New Yorkers throughout the subway system.